 Alexa’s own college essay charted her experience as a high school foreign exchange student to Germany, capped off with a now cringe-inducing use of a Fiona Apple song lyric.

 Rebecca Myers is a poet and creative nonfiction writer who thinks it doesn’t get more exciting than the essay: immediate, personal, variable, challenging.
 Rebecca graduated with Honors from The University of North Carolina at Chapel Hill with a BA in English and Creative Writing, then earned a Masters in English from The University of Georgia.
 She went on to study with Pulitzer Prize-winning poet Sharon Olds and receive her MFA in poetry from New York University.
-She has taught composition, literature, and creative writing courses at both large universities and small liberal arts colleges, and is currently teaching English at Wells College in upstate NY.
+She has taught composition, literature, and creative writing courses at both large universities and small liberal arts colleges, and is currently a Visiting Assistant Professor of English at Wells College in upstate NY.
 Her published personal essays have covered subjects as diverse as that summer she spent working food service at Disney World (purple polyester is about as breathable as you’d imagine) to her toddler’s refusal to sleep (he’s fond of waking her up by banging two puzzle pieces against her face like a defibrillator).
-Most recently, her poetry and creative nonfiction have been published in Best New Poets 2015, The Rumpus, The American Literary Review, Gulf Coast, and featured as part of an NPR Radiolab segment on the periodic table.
+Most recently, her poetry and creative nonfiction have been published in Creative Nonfiction, Best New Poets 2015, The Rumpus, The American Literary Review, Gulf Coast, and featured as part of an NPR Radiolab segment on the periodic table.